pad

 Any talk of suicide should be viewed as serious.
 Your support right now is crucial.

-Post-abortion sadness, guilt, and depression are common.
-It would be very beneficial for both of you to seek guidance from a psychiatrist who will be able to provide therapy and prescribe anti-depressant medication for your girlfriend.
+Abortion is a very personal choice and even if it was the right decision for someone, post-abortion sadness, guilt, and depression may occur.
+It would be very beneficial for both of you to seek guidance from a psychiatrist who will be able to provide therapy and prescribe medication for your girlfriend.